-The holders of at least 30% of the registrable securities then outstanding may request that we register all or a portion of their shares.
+At any time following the expiration or waiver of the lock-up imposed by the underwriters in connection with our IPO, the holders of at least 30% of the registrable securities then outstanding may request that we register all or a portion of their shares.
 Following the receipt of such request, we are required to give notice of the request to the other holders of registrable securities and offer them an opportunity to include their shares in the registration statement.
 Such request for registration must cover securities the aggregate offering price of which, after payment of the underwriting discount and commissions, would exceed \$5,000,000.
 We will not be required to effect more than two registrations on Form F-1 that have been declared effective.
 The Company has the right to defer such registration under certain circumstances.